michielpost/DynamicDataCMS/README.md

 - Multiple versions of items (with start and end time)

 - Multiple Data Stores (write to blob storage)

+- Configure the CMS from within the CMS

 - Website SDK / Website usage example